 How to prepare for a speech 12: Know the voice

-The more we listen to our voice, the easier it is when doing it ‘for real’.
+The more we listen to our voice, the easier it is to do it for real.
 In conversational mode, individuals tend to speak in short phrases.
-By knowing our voice, we will learn more about fluency.
+By knowing our agent, we will learn more about fluency.

 How to prepare for a speech 13: Learn vocal productions

-1. Use diaphragm to adjust the volume, so it sounds neither too loud nor too slow.
+1. Use a diaphragm to adjust the volume to sound neither too loud nor too slow.